 In addition, the DRC assists prospective students with learning about the services made available to them, how new students request accommodations, specific accommodations, documentation requirements, and coordination with other campus offices, as needed.

-Students seeking eligibility for accommodations, modifications, aids, and/or services need to complete a two-step process.
-Students need to be aware that depending upon the specific accommodations they are requesting, four weeks or more may be needed for arranging for these accommodations.
+Students requesting accommodations, modifications, aids, and/or services need to complete a two-step process.
+Students need to be aware that depending upon the specific accommodations they are requesting, four weeks or more may be needed to arrange for these accommodations.
 It is recommended that students request accommodations a minimum of five weeks prior to the onset of their first semester.
-However, students may submit updated documentation and request accommodations and modifications to accommodations at any time during their enrollment at the University.
+However, students may submit updated documentation and request accommodations and modifications at any time during their enrollment at the University.